 The U.S. job market gained 2.5 million jobs during the month of May, dropping the unemployment rate to 13.3 percent, according to the U.S. Bureau of Labor Statistics.
 There’s likely been a lot of rehiring, with more to come as the economy continues reopening.
-However, until social distancing becomes a thing of the past, hiring effectively will take some pivoting during the pandemic.
+However, until social distancing becomes a thing of the past, hiring in the age of coronavirus effectively will take some pivoting during the pandemic.

 Finding Candidates Virtually